ThingSet/thingset.github.io/docs/2a_general.md

 ## Data Structure

 All accessible data of a device is [structured as a tree](https://en.wikipedia.org/wiki/Tree_(data_structure)).
-The nodes of the tree structure are called data objects and correspond to the JSON object definition.
+The nodes of the tree structure are called **data objects** and correspond to the JSON object definition.

-Inner nodes in the structure are used to define paths or endpoints for data access.
-Actual data is stored in the leaf nodes, which can contain any kind of measurements (e.g. temperature), device configuration (e.g. setpoint of a controller) or similar information.
+Inner nodes in the structure are used to define the hierarchical structure of the data.

+Actual data is stored in the leaf nodes, called **data items**.
+The data items can contain any kind of measurements (e.g. temperature), device configuration (e.g. setpoint of a controller) or similar information.

-Each data object in the tree is identified by a unique ID and a name.
+Each data object in the tree is identified by a numeric ID and a name.
 The ID can be chosen by the firmware developer.
 The name is a short case-sensitive ASCII string containing only alphanumeric characters, dots or underscores without any whitespace characters.

-The underscore is only used to specify the unit of the data object (if applicable, also see below).
-No additional underscore is allowed in the name and the name of each object must be unique per device.
+The underscore is only used to specify the unit of a data item (also see below).
+No additional underscore is allowed in the name.

 A dot is used to identify paths which are used internally by the implementation of the protocol itself (e.g. configuration of publication messages).
 Other usages of a dot in the data object names is not allowed.

+The IDs must be unique per device.
+Except for internal data objects (behind in a path starting with a dot) also the name must be unique.

-The numeric IDs are used to access data objects in the binary protocol for reduced message size.
+The IDs are used to access data objects in the binary protocol mode for reduced message size.
 They can also be used in the firmware to define the relations in the data structure.
 For all interactions with users and in the text-based mode, only the object names and paths are used.

 ### Reserved IDs